 Yext’s Vendor Code of Conduct is subject to change from time to time.
 Vendors and their Representatives, as defined herein, must understand and comply with the most recent version of Yext’s Vendor Code of Conduct

-Yext’s Vendor Code of Conduct is a general guide to standards of business practice and regulatory compliance that applies to Vendors of Yext Inc. and its subsidiaries worldwide (collectively “Yext” or the “Company”).
-It is the intent of Yext to select and retain Vendors (“Vendors”) who share and embrace the letter and spirit of our commitment to integrity.
+Yext’s Vendor Code of Conduct is a general guide to standards of business practice and regulatory compliance that applies to third-party service providers, including subcontractors, (hereinafter “Vendors’’) to Yext Inc. and its subsidiaries worldwide (collectively “Yext” or the “Company”).
+It is the intent of Yext to select and retain Vendors who share and embrace the letter and spirit of our commitment to integrity.
 We recognize that Vendors are independent entities.
 Nonetheless, the business practices of a Vendor may reflect upon, and in some cases directly affect, Yext.
 Yext, therefore, requires that Vendors and their employees, agents, and subcontractors (Vendors’ employees, agents, and subcontractors shall hereinafter be referred to collectively as “Representatives”) adhere to certain standards of business conduct and that they comply with the letter and spirit of applicable law while conducting business with or on behalf of Yext.
 The policies summarized in Yext’s Vendor Code of Conduct are not exhaustive: there may be other conduct not specifically described that will be considered unacceptable for a Vendor or its Representatives.

 I. Legal and Regulatory Compliance Practices